taodong/duotail-docs/docs/welcome.md

 - **Route**: A Route defines the rules for incoming emails.
 The text following the last underscore in an address is the Route ID.
 For example, in `a_happy.rhino_food@duotail.com`, `food` is the route.
 If a route rule allows `deliciousgrass.com`, any emails from that domain will be delivered to your inbox.
 More details can be found in the [route guide](/concepts/route).

 - **Contact**: A Contact is a trusted sender assigned to a channel.
 Emails originating from a Contact bypass Route configurations to reach any address under that channel.
 For example, if `angry.gazelle@example.com` is a Contact for a_happy.rhino, their emails will always be delivered to `a_happy.rhino@duotail.com`, `_sports`, and `_food` regardless of specific route rules.
+More details can be found in the [contact guide](/concepts/contact).

 ## What You'll Need